 The Act does not exclude any specific categories from arbitration and, in general, English courts take an inclusive view of what is arbitrable.
 Section 1(b) of the Act provides that parties should be free to decide how their disputes will be resolved, limited only by safeguards necessary in the public interest.
 Section 6(1) of the Act provides that both contractual and noncontractual disputes are arbitrable, but does not go further.
-Criminal and certain family law matters are not considered arbitrable (although the High Court has made a consent order in the terms of an arbitral award made by the Beth Din in matrimonial proceedings (AI v MT [2013] EWHC 100 (Fam))), and as a matter of practicality, where a state grant of a right or protection is concerned (such as a patent) the dispute will not be able to be fully resolved by recourse to an arbitral tribunal.
-Consumer disputes for sums under £5,000 are not arbitrable (Unfair Arbitration Agreements (Specified Amount) Order 1999 (SI 2167/99).
+Criminal and certain family law matters are not considered arbitrable (although the High Court has made a consent order in the terms of an arbitral award made by the Beth Din in matrimonial proceedings (AI v MT [2013] EWHC 100 (Fam))).
+As a matter of practicality, where a state grant of a right or protection is concerned (such as a patent) the dispute will not be able to be fully resolved by recourse to an arbitral tribunal.
+Similarly, where a debt arises in an agreement subject to arbitration, a winding-up petition may be more appropriate than arbitration where the dispute concerns whether the debtor is capable of settling the debt (Salford Estates (No. 2) Limited v Altomart Limited [2014] EWCA 575 Civ).
+Consumer disputes for sums under £5,000 are not arbitrable (Unfair Arbitration Agreements (Specified Amount) Order 1999 (SI 2167/99)).